- What APIs are available?

 - How can I get an Open Banking SSA?

-- Can I re-use the same application across AIB Group?
+- Can I re-use the same application across AIB, Allied Irish Bank (GB), First Trust Bank and EBS?

-- Where can I find information about the changes for customers brought by the introduction of new SCA methods?
+- Where can I find information about the changes for customers due to the introduction of new SCA methods?

 - What type of certificate do I need to access production APIs?